 In his video, called “Artificial Intelligence” – that glowed almost too brightly to look at, but made a great shadow on the wall – there is a small ball below one foot of the robot.
 In that ball is video of a man rolling inside the ball.

 Minutes before entering the Harwood to see four new shows including Sarkisian’s, I was talking to a guy in the lobby while he was decided if he was going to enter.
-He asked if this was an ‘abstract museum’?
+He asked if this was an ‘abstract museum’.
 And it didn’t sound like he ‘believed in’ abstraction.
 All art, I’d argue is abstracted from the specific.
 People compliment a portrait by saying it’s more that just a representation of the person but brings the subject alive.
-That is a move to the abstract, toward what is in the mind and not the single representation of a view, one photograph for example, of a person.
-He said he like the people who founded Taos, and further explained that he meant the Taos Art Colony founders and their paintings of the Indians they were to replace as the dominant culture in Taos.
+That is a move to the abstract, toward what is in the mind and not the single representation of a view, which is how I see one photograph of a person.
+He said he likes the people who founded Taos, and further explained that he meant the Taos Art Colony founders and their paintings of the Indians they were to replace as the dominant culture in Taos.

-Not from Modern Art, he said, it was meaningless.
+Not from Modern Art, he said, it’s meaningless.
 I explained that the Taos artists were often called Taos Modernists.
 Well, maybe at first, he said, meaning that now they were accepted, and that was what apparently he needed to be interested.

 For me, the purpose of art is to be there before everyone accepts it.
 To find a canyon and discover what makes it beautiful.
 Not to stand at The Grand Canyon like the Griswald Family in Vacation, nod and go on.
 But not everyone has developed this sensibility, as the philosopher David Hume said in On Taste, and Michael Martin explains in this Philosophy Bites episode.